Courses & Curriculum

 TESL 581: Cultural Perspectives in Multilingual Education

-ESL 581 will examine the current debate regarding the role and definition of culture in the study of TESOL and the ESL classroom.
+TESL 581 will examine the current debate regarding the role and definition of culture in the study of TESOL and the ESL classroom.
 Students will come to understand the effects of stereotyping the cultural characteristics of ESL students as well as the very real impact culture has on students’ learning styles and classroom experiences.
-ESL 581 candidates will examine the potential impact their teaching strategies will have in the ESL classroom, with regard to understanding their own cultural characteristics and presuppositions.
+TESL 581 candidates will examine the potential impact their teaching strategies will have in the ESL classroom, with regard to understanding their own cultural characteristics and presuppositions.
 A balanced view of intercultural communication is the goal.
 Includes fieldwork designed to investigate cultural differences.

 TESL 582: Theory and Practice of Bilingual/Multilingual Education

 This course will introduce the candidate to a survey of theories and research relevant to the teaching and learning of English as a second/foreign language that seem currently most productive.
 Current research and theoretical advances are described and evaluated.
 Candidates will have an opportunity to investigate theory informing best practice.
 Course participants will be provided opportunities to engage literacy theories and practices that promote biliterate outcomes in K–12 schools that serve diverse student populations.
 This includes but is not limited to language, immigration status, gender identities, culture, and economic backgrounds.
 Candidates will research and observe the theory and practice of teaching ELLs through a limited field experience.
 They will also be required to interview a TESOL administrator.
 More advanced study and supervised teaching practice will be acquired as candidates apply these skills in an ESL classroom during their supervised field experience.

 TESL 583: Linguistics, Literacy, and Second Language Acquisition